Sarafina! (film): Release

-Miramax Films acquired the domestic rights to Sarafina! in February 1992 after seeing 40 minutes of footage; in turn, Miramax licensed those rights to Disney after the film was screened at Cannes.
+Miramax Films acquired the domestic rights to Sarafina! in February 1992 after seeing 40 minutes of footage; in turn, Miramax Films licensed those rights to Disney (with its subsidiary, Hollywood Pictures) after the film was screened at Cannes.
 The film was released on 18 September 1992.
 Sarafina! was re-released in South Africa on 16 June 2006 to commemorate the 30th anniversary of the Soweto uprising in Soweto.
 The re-mastered director's cut is not very different from the original, except for the inclusion of one scene that was cut from the original, between Leleti Khumalo (Sarafina) and Miriam Makeba (Sarafina's mother), which includes a musical number "Thank You Mama".

 Box office

 Sarafina! grossed $7,306,242 in the United States and Canada.
-It was the fourth-highest grossing film in South Africa for the year with a gross of $1.33 million.
+It was the fourth-highest-grossing film in South Africa for the year with a gross of $1.33 million.